mohitzsh/Adversarial-Semisupervised-Semantic-Segmentation/README.md

 ## Updates
 * ***20th Nov 2017***: Started working on adding adversarial learning for base-104 segmentation network.

 * ***17th Nov 2017***: Baseline model (base-104) achieved  mean IoU of **69.78** on the full dataset.
 The model is still significantly away from the target mIoU of 73.6.
 Only significant component missing from the implementation is using Resnet-101 pre-trained on Imagenet (I am currently using MS-COCO pretrained Network as the baseline).
-Other minor additions (normalization of the input, number of iterations to wait before lr decay, etc) will also be added.
+Other minor additions (normalization of the input, number of iterations to wait before lr decay, etc) will also be included.

 ## Journey
 ### Baseline Model